Education Programs

 WASHINGTON STATE UNIVERSITY

-While all college degree programs transfer directly into the Organic & Sustainable Agriculture major, many college degree program courses also transfer into other majors within the Agricultural & Food Systems program.
+While all college degree programs transfer directly into the Organic & Sustainable Agriculture major, many college degree program courses also transfer into other majors within the Agricultural & Food Systems program as well as the Integrated Plant Sciences program.

 EVERETT CAMPUS IN WESTERN WASHINGTON